 - Ko’okiri Body Plunge

 - Krakatau Aqua Coaster

-When entering the park you’ll be given a TapuTapu wearable which will transform the way you experience the waterpark.
+When entering the park, you’ll be given a TapuTapu wearable which will transform the way you experience the waterpark.
 Your TapuTapu wearable will not only wait in line for you but can also make all your park purchases.
-No need to remember your locker number, your TapuTapu will automatically open your locker door.
+No need to remember your locker number.
+Your TapuTapu will automatically open your locker door.

-In order to make purchases via TapuTapu, you’ll need to set up a Universal account on the app and link a credit card.
+To make purchases via TapuTapu, you’ll need to set up a Universal account on the app and link a credit card.
 It’s super easy to do and will make your day at the park much more enjoyable.

 - Create an account online or on The Official Universal Orlando Resort™ App on your phone.

 - Tap the WALLET ICON on the main menu in the lower right corner